latha-17/Paris-Olympics-2024-Dashboard/README.md

 Athlete Performance: Detailed insights into individual athlete achievements and records.
 Historical Data: Comparison with previous Olympics to identify trends and patterns.
 Interactive Visualizations: User-friendly visuals and filters for custom views.

-# Paris Olympic 2024 Dashboard 🏅

-This Power BI dashboard visualizes key insights from the 2024 Paris Olympics, providing a detailed breakdown of medals, athletes, and country performances.
-The project highlights the power of data analytics in making sense of large-scale sports events.

 **📊 Features of the Dashboard**